edriveX16/DOTMATRIX/src/doku.md

 One of the unusual things about this program is that it displays menus in the same mode and color as the current page.

+How to run the program:

+Copy the binary file ("DOTMAT.PRG") to an SD card and insert it into the X16.
+Navigate to the corresponding directory on the X16.

+Load the program with ' LOAD "DOTMAT.PRG" '.
+And start with 'run'.

 # Modes of operation: